hubbatov/amber-smalltalk-pharo-smalltalk-websocket/README.md

 =====================

 This project will give you an example of how to comunicate Amber and Pharo using WebSockets.
-Using this example ypu can create realtime smalltalk web-applications, i hope)
+Using this example you can create realtime smalltalk web-applications, i hope)

 How To run:
 -Download and install node.js (for example from nodejs.org)